dimasikson/audio-cleaning-deep-learning/README.md

   - other miscellaneous sounds, e.g. mic touching, etc.

 ![alt text](https://i.gyazo.com/8ccd8f611b4a73b2a405c90c6c039e65.png)

+#### Charts 1.1 and 1.2.
+Example audio input and output array compared to labels.

 Primary use case was to pre-process podcast audio and other audio spoken content.